NateEag/.emacs.d/readme.rst

 down to entering, reading, and changing plain text in files.

 Thus, a programmer should manipulate text fluidly and effortlessly, the way a pianist plays arpeggios and scales.
-A musician's technique is the mechanics of how he makes the instrument produce sound; a programmer's technique is the mechanics of how he gives the computer instructions.
+A musician's technique is how he makes the instrument produce sound; a programmer's technique is how he gives the computer instructions.

 Changing editors for each language complicates technique.
 Eclipse for Java, PyCharm for Python, Sublime for JavaScript...
-The technique of editing a program in each of these environments is different, and over a lifetime adds cognitive burden.
+The keystrokes for editing a program are different in each of these, and over a lifetime adds cognitive burden.

 Instead of changing editors for each language, a programmer's editor should adapt itself to each language, so that the technique of programming remains